 We change that.
 By scraping charter availability calendars and cross-referencing them with Wayback Machine archives, we build a verified occupancy and revenue record per vessel — 24+ months of history, with a source URL on every data point.

-The analyst dashboard runs 11 analytics modules: asset performance ranked by RevPAW (Revenue per Available Week), occupancy trends, lead time analysis, forward booking pipeline, revenue stability grading (A–F per operator), seasonality heatmaps, pricing analysis, shipyard and model drill-downs, and an investment calculator pre-filled with real market benchmarks.
-Every booking signal carries a confidence classification — Confirmed, Probable, or Ambiguous — disclosed in every report.
+The analytics platform runs 15 modules: asset performance ranked by RevPAW (Revenue per Available Week), occupancy trends, lead time analysis, forward booking pipeline, revenue stability grading (A–F per operator), seasonality heatmaps, pricing analysis, shipyard and model drill-downs, market explorer, and an investment calculator pre-filled with real market benchmarks.
+Every booking signal carries a confidence classification — Confirmed, Probable, or Ambiguous — disclosed in every output.

 No affiliation with any booking platform, charter company, or management program.
 Our only interest is data accuracy.